Wedding Planner Salary: A Day in the Life, Skills, Education, & Career Guide - Cheese Wedding Cake Shop

 The good news is that the job outlook for wedding planners is quite promising, with an expected growth rate of 8% from 2019 to 2029, according to the Office for National Statistics.

-I can attribute this growth to several factors, such as couples' increasing desire for personalised and unique weddings, as well as their willingness to invest in professional help to ensure their big day goes smoothly.
+I attribute this growth to several factors, including couples' growing desire for personalised, unique weddings and their willingness to invest in professional help to ensure their big day goes smoothly.

 Technology's Impact on the Wedding Planning Industry

-One significant trend shaping the future of our industry is the impact of technology on how we plan and execute weddings.
+One significant trend shaping the future of our industry is technology's impact on how we plan and execute weddings.

-From virtual reality venue tours to live-streaming ceremonies for guests who cannot attend in person, technology has opened up new possibilities for creating memorable experiences while also streamlining our work processes.
+From virtual-reality venue tours to live-streaming ceremonies for guests who cannot attend in person, technology has opened new possibilities for creating memorable experiences while streamlining our work processes.

 Social media platforms like Instagram and Pinterest have become indispensable tools for showcasing our creativity and connecting with potential clients.